deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 #### Test It Out

-Now run `ng serve` in your `ga-ui` folder, and browse to `localhost:4200` in your browser.
+Now run `ng serve` in your `ga-ui` folder, and navigate to `localhost:4200` in your browser.
 Look at that sword!

 ### Lab: Make Your Own Component

-Use the Angular CLI to generate a 'hylian-shield' component.
-Have the component display a picture of a hylian shield and text that reads 'Behold!
-The Hylian Shield!' with a blue background.
-If you have extra time, play around with the directives listed in the [Angular Cheatsheet](https://angular.io/guide/cheatsheet).
+Use the Angular CLI to generate a `hylian-shield` component.
+Have the component display a picture of a hylian shield and text that reads "Behold!
+The Hylian Shield!" with a blue background.
+If you have extra time, play around with the directives listed in the [Angular Cheat Sheet](https://angular.io/guide/cheatsheet).

 ## Services: Abstracting and Reusing Business Logic

 All of the components we've looked at so far have been pretty basic.
 They have merely bound hard-coded data from our component classes to their corresponding templates.
 What if we want to write code that multiple different components can use?

-Servives are a way to abstract out business logic into a form that allows us to use it anywhere in our app.
+Services are a way to abstract out business logic into a form that allows us to use it anywhere in our app.
 At boot, our app creates a single instance of the service.
-Through a few lines of code, we can inject this instance wherever we want.
+Through a few lines of code, we can incorporate this instance wherever we want.

 ### Code-Along: Our First Service

 At the moment, we have two components that render different items.
 But what if we want both of those items to be owned by the same person?
 We could either hard-code our information in both components or use a service to share the logic.

-Let's go behind door number two.
+Let's go behind Door No. 2.

 First, let's create a directory to house all of the services for our app: